10 Steps to Make the Most of Your Moisture Meter

 5. Beware of Metal

-Never check the moisture content of a piece of wood lying on a metal table.
+Never check the MC of a piece of wood lying on a metal table.
 Instead, hold it in the air to take a reading.
 The reason: Moisture meters are sensitive to anything conductive.
 Thus, taking a reading on a metal table or near any metal objects such as nails, staples, or metal studs renders the moisture meter ineffective, resulting in a false reading.

 6. Don’t Be a Klutz!

 Be careful with your meter.
 A Wagner moisture meter is calibrated at the factory, and will probably never need recalibrating.
 However, if you drop your meter, or it is accidentally submerged, it could be damaged.
 You should keep it on your belt loop in the provided carrying case for protection.